 No one wants to attend a real-time virtual event that’s all over the place.

-This truly applies to online webinars – having a plan and sticking to it during your webinar presentation is critical to engaging your audience and ensuring they stay until the end.
+The same applies to online webinars – having a plan and sticking to it during your webinar presentation is critical to engaging your audience and ensuring they stay until the end.

-Having a moderator can be helpful in this regard as the person can keep both the host and the live audience (if they’re actively participating) focused on the topics at hand.
+Having a moderator can be helpful in this regard, as the person can keep both the host and the live audience (if they’re actively participating) focused on the topics at hand.

 Get The Proper Tech Setup

 Ensuring that the webinar content gets delivered to participants in a high-quality format is essential for a successful online event.